nnieddu/ft_containers/README.md

     template< class Iter > class reverse_iterator;
 ### reverse_iterator::base
     iterator_type base() const;
-- The base iterator is an iterator of the same type as the one used to construct the reverse_iterator, but pointing to the element next to the one the reverse_iterator is currently pointing to (a reverse_iterator has always an offset of -1 with respect to its base iterator).
+- The base iterator is an iterator of the same type as the one used to construct the reverse_iterator, but pointing to the element next to the one is currently pointing to (a reverse_iterator has always an offset of -1 with respect to its base iterator).

 # [Links]